-- prevent and respond to violence by supporting the development of policing action plans in each community in accordance with each community's priorities. - We will seek to improve access to justice in the NWT, by expanding community legal outreach programs, making family law duty counsel services available to assist self-represented family members on first appearance in family court, and expanding public education on programs and services so that people know what help is out there and how to access it. - We will improve our social response to crime reduction by examining and analyzing social indicators, conducting research on what works to reduce crime, and identifying any gaps in territorial programming. - We will implement the calls to action of the Truth and Reconciliation Commission that fall within the jurisdiction of the territorial government, especially related to violence against indigenous women and girls. - We will support and participate in a National Round Table and National Inquiry into Murdered and Missing Indigenous Women in collaboration with families, Aboriginal governments, the federal government, and other organizations. - 5.
-Creating opportunities for healthy lifestyles and community leadership for our youth. - We will support the RCMP and communities in their efforts to develop policing action plans in each community that reflect local priorities, including issues relating to youth. - We will implement the Youth Resiliency program in schools and during after school programs to improve student outcomes and lower overall dropout rates. - We will support opportunities for youth by ensuring effective programming such as the Youth Corps, Youth Contributors, Youth Ambassador Programs, Youth Centres, Youth Tours, and Children and Youth Resiliency Program.
+- ♦ Supporting five family violence shelters across the NWT, including support for the overall capacity of the people who work in these shelters. - ◊ Providing funding to develop family violence protocols and response teams in regions with no shelters. - Supporting programming for children who have witnessed violence. - ♦ Continuing to implement 'What Will it Take?', the social marketing campaign on family violence. - ♦ Continuing the support for a healing program for men who use violence in intimate relationships such as the Wek'eahkaa A New Day Healing Program. - We will support the RCMP and communities in their efforts to strengthen partnerships to prevent and respond to violence by supporting the development of policing action plans in each community in accordance with each community's priorities. - We will seek to improve access to justice in the NWT, by expanding community legal outreach programs, making family law duty counsel services available to assist self-represented family members on first appearance in family court, and expanding public education on programs and services so that people know what help is out there and how to access it. - We will improve our social response to crime reduction by examining and analyzing social indicators, conducting research on what works to reduce crime, and identifying any gaps in territorial programming. - We will implement the calls to action of the Truth and Reconciliation Commission that fall within the jurisdiction of the territorial government, especially related to violence against indigenous women and girls. - We will support and participate in a National Round Table and National Inquiry into Murdered and Missing Indigenous Women in collaboration with families, Aboriginal governments, the federal government, and other organizations. - We will implement a territorial 9-1-1 program, including establishing new territorial legislation to help manage and govern the system. - 5.
+Creating opportunities for healthy lifestyles and community leadership for our youth. - We will fund after-school programs that build physical literacy and resiliency among youth through the efficient delivery of the Children and Youth Resiliency Program. - We will build youth resiliency in schools by supporting school staff in using self-regulation instructional practices.